openstack/api-site/firstapp/source/networking.rst

 Next steps
 ~~~~~~~~~~

-You should now be fairly confident working with Network API.
+You should now be fairly confident working with the Network API.
 There
 are several calls we did not cover.
 To see these and more, refer to
 the volume documentation of your SDK, or try a different step in the
 tutorial, including: